US Air Force chooses BotFactory to Develop next Generation of Electronics 3D Printer

 Part of ongoing efforts to implement Additive Manufacturing into the Military

 Electronic devices have become an embedded element within every facet of National Defense, from aircraft to warfighter’s uniforms.
 While the technology has advanced dramatically, the process for creating them for prototyping and small-batch production has not.
 The USAF spends millions each year on PCBs for development purposes, and the combination of bureaucracy and vendor lead-times means hundreds of thousands of lost time for airmen and engineers.
 Existing PCB manufacturing processes require hazardous chemicals and disposal management.
+Via the AFWERX/SBIR Program, we offered a solution and found a great deal of interest in 3D PCB Printing and Assembly technology.

 The 402 EMXG/MXDEK/REARM Lab are focused on reverse engineering legacy systems in the USAF, often redesigning from scratch everything from avionics boxes, wiring harnesses, cables, front panels, face plates and displays.
 Fabricating and assembling electronics is a major bottleneck, and while 3D Printing is heavily used for enclosures and other elements, REARM has been awaiting AM for the electronics.